ToneLi/Some-methods-for-LangID/README.md

 #result:('zh', -17.446399450302124)
 ```
-But we should condider do not use an existing library to solve this task.
+But we should consider do not use an existing library to solve this task.
 ## Methods 2
 This is a standard baseline.
 In this model, TF-IDF which based on Bags of Words is used for LangID, I used Bayes as a classifier.
 This baseline was implemented by scikit-learn.
 My relevent code and results are in the file M2-Bayes, just run the file: detect_language.py.
 ## Methods 3
 This model is built by Bi-GRU and the attention mechanism.
 This attention mechanism is same as the one which in my paper[2].
-My relevent code and results are in the file M3-BiGRU+attention.
+My relevant code and results are in the file M3-BiGRU+attention.
 parameter detail:

 * word_embedding_dim = 300      #dimension of word embedding